 St Kilda Beach has one of the country’s best range of cafes, restaurants and great pubs.
 It’s also close to Luna Park and is home to the famous St Kilda Pier.

-During summer St Kilda heaves with Melbournites and visitors anxious to escape the dry heat, you can see people here do everything from volleyball to triathalons to rollerblading.
+During summer St Kilda heaves with Melbournites and visitors anxious to escape the dry heat, you can see people here do everything from volleyball to triathlons to rollerblading.

 St Kilda Beach is Australia’s answer to California’s Venice Beach, without the crack cocaine!

-Voted number seven in a list of the world’s greatest beaches, Whitehaven Beach is a must-see for anyone who has ever donned a pair of lycra between their legs.
+Voted number seven in a list of the world’s greatest beaches, Whitehaven Beach is a Queensland island beach that is a must-see for anyone who has ever donned a pair of lycra between their legs.

 Accessed only by boat or seaplane, the magic of Whitehaven is in its seclusion in the Whitsundays, although on any given day of the week in winter Whitehaven resembles a mini-Bondi with every nation of the world often playing one another in a game of beach soccer.

 Whitehaven is the ultimate family beach with its crystal clear waters ensuring no mother ever fears she’ll lose sight of the kids.

 The sand on Whitehaven is unlike any other beach in the world, derived from silica you’ll never complain about getting some on your towel, in fact, take my word for it, you’ll want to roll around in the stuff and take some home in your shoes.